jingyulong/Web-Development-Collection/README.md

     - [VeraCrypt](https://www.veracrypt.fr/en/Home.html) -VeraCrypt is a free open source disk encryption software for Windows, Mac OSX and Linux.
     - [Advanced Archive Password Recovery](https://www.elcomsoft.com/archpr.html) -Break into password-protected ZIP and RAR archives!
 Thorough low-level optimization help finish the job faster.
 Guaranteed recovery for certain types of archives within one hour.
     - [digiKam](https://digikam.org/) -Professional Photo Management with the Power of Open Source.

 - Mac
   - [Tmux](https://github.com/tmux/tmux)  -是一个可以在终端窗口中运行多个终端会话的工具。

   - [The Unarchiver](https://theunarchiver.com/) -The Unarchiver is a small and easy to use program that can unarchive many different kinds of archive files.

   - [CheatSheet](https://www.mediaatelier.com/CheatSheet/) -Know your short cuts.Just hold the ⌘-Key a bit longer to get a list of all active short cuts of the current application.
 It's as simple as that.

   - [MacVim](https://github.com/macvim-dev/macvim) -The text editor-vim GUI version,for Mac OS X.

+  - [Alfred](https://www.alfredapp.com/) -Alfred is an award-winning app for macOS which boosts your efficiency with hotkeys, keywords, text expansion and more.
+Search your Mac and the web, and be more productive with custom actions to control your Mac.

 - Cross-Platform

   - [Imagine](https://github.com/meowtec/Imagine) -Imagine is a desktop app for compression of PNG and JPEG, with a modern and friendly UI.